juliadok/rtl-assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Get Started

+If you want to see the result, follow the [link](https://juliadok.github.io/rtl-assignment/).

 To run the project locally, please do the following:

 ```bash